 The landing page is incredibly straightforward.
 It asks how strong your website is and prompts for a URL and email address.
 That’s it.

 The grader ranks your overall performance, mobile presence, SEO power, and site security.
 Those are big areas people obsess about, so a tool that analyzes all those things for the cost of an email address is a big thing.

 Building a useful tool like this can rake in the email addresses.
 Find a need your audience has and address it with a tool.

 Email courses can grow your list very quickly.

-Email courses have a high perceived value (as courses in general usually are) so people are usually willing to part with their email addresses to be part of them.
+It also has a high perceived value (as courses in general do) so people are usually willing to part with their email addresses to join them.

-Think of something complex or involved that you’d like to teach your audience that would provide value to them.
+Think of something that you’d like to teach your audience which would provide value to them.
 Chunk it out into an email course in your autoresponder series to be dripped out.

 Then, post the first day or lesson as free, ungated content on your blog or podcast, and then have people sign up for the rest of the course if they want the material.

 As far as opt-in offers go, email challenges can be some of the most powerful offers to grow your list like a weed.